XPRNetwork/dex-bot/README.md

 # dexbot

-This is code for a basic trading bot against the Proton DEX, https://protondex.com/.
+This is code for a basic market making trading bot against the Proton DEX, https://protondex.com/.

 [![ESLint SAST scan workflow](https://github.com/squdgy/dexbot/actions/workflows/eslint.yml/badge.svg?event=push)](https://github.com/squdgy/dexbot/security/code-scanning)

+This bot works against a single market.
+The purpose of the market making strategy is to put buy and sell orders on the DEX' order books.
+This strategy is a money losing strategy with fees taken into account.

 ## Getting Started

 ### prerequisites
 - a proton account (https://www.proton.org/wallet/)
-- enough funds in your account in the markets that you want to trade in
+- enough funds in your account to buy and/or sell in the market that you want to trade in

 ### run the code
 1. `npm install`